MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

 ms.date: 12/08/2020
 appliesto:
 - Surface Hub 2S
+- Windows 10
+- Windows 11
 ---

-# Configure Windows 10 Pro or Enterprise on Surface Hub 2
+# Configure Windows 10 or Windows 11 Pro/Enterprise on Surface Hub 2

-After you have completed the installation process of migrating to Windows 10 Pro or Enterprise, you can perform the following steps to configure apps and settings on your Surface Hub 2.
-These steps are recommended to ensure the best experience when using this personalized large screen touch and pen computer.
+After migrating to Windows 10 or Windows 11 Pro/Enterprise, you can configure apps and settings to ensure the best experience when using this personalized large screen touch and pen computer.

 When performing these steps, you might find it useful to use a wired or wireless keyboard and mouse.